Empowering citizens to shape better communities

 Have you seen the winning videos from the 2nd Annual LWVPA High School Video Contest?
 They are here.
 Our youth showing that they understand the importance of voting in 30-second videos.
 Three winners and two honorable mentions.
 They are definitely worth 2½ minutes of your time.

 In June 2016 at the LWVUS biennial convention, delegates approved a comprehensive position on redistricting.
 You can read that position here.

 Calendar of Events Learn More

 - We sponsor candidate debates, forums to learn about and discuss important public policy issues, and meetings where League members can be informed on important topics and form public policy positions.
 We participate in public meetings.
 We have meetings of ongoing committees studying important issues.
-See what's coming up this month.
+See what's coming up this month and beyond.

 Elections and Voting Learn More